alexmanrique/blog/_posts/2021-04-18-tools-to-work-as-a-developer.md

 ## Draw.io

 With this application, I can draw diagrams online.
-When I have to design some new application or explain something a draw is better than a thousand words.
+When I have to design some new application or explain something a drawing is better than a thousand words.
 I can export these drawings into different file formats and when I have to draw something I use this tool.

 ## Jira